JuliaGaussianProcesses/Stheno.jl/README.md

 [We also have a Python version of the package](https://github.com/wesselb/stheno)

+A technical report / pre-print detailing this work will be made available before Christmas 2018.

 ## A Couple of Examples

 First, a note for statistics / ML people who aren't too familiar with Julia: the first execution of the examples below will take a while as Julia has to compile the code.
 On subsequent runs (e.g. if you were repeatedly evaluating the `logpdf` for kernel parameter learning) it will progress _much_ faster.